greencardigan/TC4-shield/RoastLoggerTC4/trunk/RoastLoggerTC4/README.txt

 RoastLoggerTC4
 --------------
+RoastLoggerTC4 version 0.6  3 April 2012 by GreenBean
+  - Minor modification to change order of output in logger method

 RoastLoggerTC4 version 0.5  12 March 2012 by Jim Gallt
  - modified to allow use of different thermocouple types on each of 2 inputs
  - modified to support use of simple PWM on TC4 OT1 and IO3